openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/provide_overview.rst

 **************************************************

 You can allow a student to skip the entrance exam.
-To do this, you need the student's edX username or the email address that is associated with the student's edX account.
+To do this, you need the student's registered edX username or email address.

 #.
-On the Instructor Dashboard, click **Student Admin**, and then scroll to the
+On the Instructor Dashboard, click **Student Admin**.
-   **Entrance Exam Adjustment** section.
 #.
+In the **Entrance Exam Adjustment** section, enter the student's
-Enter the student's information in the **Student's edX email address or
+   information in the **Student's edX email address or username** field.
-   username** field.
 #.
 Under **Select an action for the student's entrance exam**, select
    **Let Student Skip Entrance Exam**.